 Example 6.3.
 A sample configuration for mixed authenticated/anonymous access.

-Once your basic Location
+Once your basic Location block is

 configured, you can create an access file and define some